normaltaro/qemu-vnet/README.md

 QEMU will use these scripts to setup/destroy virtual networks when starting/ending a Guest when `-netdev tap` or `-net tap` flags are used.
 The Virtual Network uses NAT when Guests attempt to access the Host network.
 The NAT setup relies on `iptables` postrouting.

+The Host can communicate with Guest's Virtual Network/IP, Guests can also communicate with Host's Network/IP.

 See: <https://wiki.qemu.org/Documentation/Networking/NAT>

 The script in the link above used `ifconfig`, `brctl`, and a weird way to insert `iptables` rules.
 It also used `dd`.
 The script masqueraded source of all Virtual Network packets.